lkubicek1/JavaDemo/README.md

 ### 02-packages-and-jars/
 - **Organizing Code with Packages and JARs**: Learn how to organize your Java code into packages, compile multiple `.java` files, understand the class path, and bundle your application into a JAR file for distribution and execution.

+### 03-maven/
+- **Building Java Projects with Maven**: Learn how to use Maven to manage your Java projects, including compiling code, managing dependencies, and building an executable JAR file with all dependencies packaged inside.

+### 04-spring/
+- **Introduction to Spring Boot**: Get started with the Spring Boot framework by creating a simple REST API.
+Learn about component scanning, the application context, singleton beans, Spring lifecycle hooks like `@PostConstruct` and `@PreDestroy`, and how to inspect the beans managed by Spring.

 ## Getting Started
 1. Clone this repository to your local machine.